Burst-Statistics/burst-statistics/readme.txt

 = Does Burst Statistics affect performance? = Performance is almost not affected.
 We have built Burst to be very performant for your users because we know how important it is for your website.
 Read more about [Turbo Mode](https://burst-statistics.com/definition/turbo-mode/)

+= Is it possible to install Burst Statistics with composer? = Absolutely!
+Both free and premium plugin can be managed with composer.
+Read the [documentation](https://burst-statistics.com/installing-burst-statistics-with-composer/) for more information.

 = Can I give feedback about the plugin? =
 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.